-Among other inconveniences, I also had to deal with a disconnected dishwasher, which was then crammed into our dust laden den which was already beginning to look like an over-stuffed warehouse.
+Among other inconveniences, I also had to deal with a disconnected dishwasher, which was then crammed into our dust laden family room which was already beginning to look like an over-stuffed warehouse.

 Yet after days of demolition and sub flooring, it was time to start putting the actual new floor down.
 I can tell you I was downright ecstatic!